parkuman/capstone/README.md

     ```
     git clone https://github.com/parkuman/capstone.git
     ```
-2. Once clones, check the READMEs in the other folders to see how to install those.
+2. Once cloned, check the READMEs in the other folders to see how to install those components.